-The college's Preministry Committee helps students explore a call to religious leadership and service in congregational and other ministry settings.
+Davidson College has a long history of encouraging students to explore a call to religious leadership and service in congregational and other ministry settings.

-Composed of faculty and staff, the Preministry Committee brings students together to explore their sense of vocation, hosts on-campus visits from theological school representatives, and coordinates a ministry fellows program to enable rising seniors to explore leadership in a congregational setting.
+The Chaplains' Office hosts on-campus visits from theological school representatives and coordinates a ministry fellows program to enable rising seniors of any religious tradition to explore leadership in a congregational setting.

 Theological education at a seminary or divinity school is conducted explicitly in a context of faith and religious tradition, with emphasis placed on preparing students to serve as clergy in congregations or other ministry contexts (such as a hospital or military chaplain).
 Graduate study in religion is like graduate study in any other field such as English, math, or psychology.
 A student may bring his or her religious faith to the study of the material, but it is not seen as integral to the educational experience by the institution.

 A seminary is an independent theological institution that sees its primary mission as the training of men and women for the ordained ministry.
 Most seminaries are affiliated with a particular denomination (Episcopal, Methodist, Presbyterian, etc.), but some are not.
 Almost all seminaries welcome students of denominations other than the one with which the institution is affiliated.
 A divinity school, like a seminary, is a theological institution preparing men and women for ordained ministry, but it is directly related to a university.
 Divinity schools may or may not be directly affiliated to a particular denomination.
 Many divinity schools have students who are not studying specifically for ordained ministry but rather plan to go into teaching or other careers.